 - to receive the personal data that you have provided to us in a structured, commonly used, machine-readable format or to have it transmitted to another controller under Art.
 20 GDPR

 - to lodge a complaint with a supervisory authority under Art.
-77 GDPR, in particular within the member state of your residence, place of work or place of the alleged infringement if you are of the opinion that the processing of your personal data infringes the GDPR.
+77 GDPR, in particular in the Member State in which you live or work or in which the alleged infringement took place, if you are of the opinion that the processing of personal data relating to you is in breach of the GDPR.

 8. Right to object

-If you wish to exercise your right to withdraw consent or to object, simply email firstname.lastname@example.org.
+If you wish to exercise your right to withdraw consent or to object, simply email us at firstname.lastname@example.org.